What makes Switchboard different

 Primarily targets music composition / music production use cases (e.g. DAWs, plugins).

-Switchboard targets a different set of platforms and use cases (see Use Cases in the main menu).
+Switchboard targets a different set of platforms and use cases.

-Good for certain projects in Apple ecosystem (e.g. iOS / mac / watch).
+Good for certain projects in the Apple ecosystem.
 Not cross platform.

-Switchboard has a more comprehensive set of nodes, is cross platform, has a visual editor, and enables a broader set of use cases (see Use Cases in the main menu).
+Switchboard offers a more comprehensive set of nodes, is cross platform, has a visual editor, and enables a broader set of use cases.

 Focused mainly on wireless headphones market.
 Different set of nodes and use cases targeted than Switchboard, though there is partial overlap.